KittyGiraudel/sass-guidelines/en/_architecture.md

 * `_functions.scss`
 * `_placeholders.scss`

-When working on a very large project with a lot of utilities, it might be interesting to group them by topic rather than type, for instance typography (`_typography.scss`), theming (`_theming.scss`), etc. Each file contains all the related helpers: variables, functions, mixins and placeholders.
+When working on a very large project with a lot of abstract utilities, it might be interesting to group them by topic rather than type, for instance typography (`_typography.scss`), theming (`_theming.scss`), etc. Each file contains all the related helpers: variables, functions, mixins and placeholders.
 Doing so can make the code easier to browse and maintain, especially when files are getting very long.

 <div class="note">
-  <p>The <code>utils/</code> folder might also be called <code>utilities</code> or <code>helpers/</code>, depending on what you prefer.</p>
+  <p>The <code>abstracts/</code> folder might also be called <code>utilities</code> or <code>helpers/</code>, depending on what you prefer.</p>
 </div>

 ### Vendors folder